jfxueX/Debugging/gdb/books/debugging-with-gdb/10-examining-data.md

 [Compilation](Compilation.html#Compilation).

 GDB supports array constants in expressions input by the user.
-The syntax is {element, element&hellip;}.
+The syntax is {element, element…}.
 For example, you can use the command `print {1, 2, 3}` to create an array of three integers.
 If you pass an array to a function or assign it to a program variable, GDB copies the array to memory that